 Our offering of eco-led products is ever increasing.
 We have multiple products across all departments that are environmentally innovative and progressive;

 KITCHEN & HOUSEWARE.
-Stocking many varieties of durable reusable water bottles and cups, food preserving bits and pieces and ocean-friendly containers from brands like Bee’s Wrap, Bamboo Cup and Black + Blum.
+Stocking many varieties of durable reusable water bottles and cups, food preserving bits and pieces and ocean-friendly containers from brands like Bee’s Wrap and Bamboo Cup.
 We also stock and promote LSA’s ‘Mia’ range where the glassware is mouthblown from 100% recycled glass entirely made up of disused bottles.
 We offer a range of environmentally-friendly kitchen cleaners and cleaning brushes by Greener Cleaner.

 GARDEN CARE.
 Planters and bedding borders by Primeur Garden are made by recycling scrap tyres.
 They are highly durable making them not only eco-friendly but also virtually indestructible.
 Unlike traditional materials used for garden products, these planters will not crack, fade, stain or rot and come with a 5-year guarantee.
 We also stock doormats which are also made from recycled car tyres and sustainable materials.
 We offer a range of eco-friendly pesticides and organic products.